 - Archived recordings

 Everything you need to know about getting started with GoToWebinar can be found on their website.
+Here you can find plenty of helpful information including FAQs, their resource centre, blogs and sign up for a free trial.

 Adobe Connect has a number of online conferencing and training solutions, one of them being Adobe Connect Webinar.
 Through this platform, you can invite participants to join in even if they don’t have the app.